denissimon/SQLiteAdapter/README.md

 #### Manually

-Copy `SQLiteAdapter.swift` into your project.
+Copy folder `SQLiteAdapter` into your project.

 License
 -------